 You are here

-Avoid vague terms such as babies, school-aged children, or teenagers, without first defining them (e.g., infants ages 5 months to 1 year, children ages 6-12 years, adolescents ages 13-17 years).
+Avoid vague terms such as babies, school-aged children, or teenagers, without first defining them.
+For example, “this study enrolled two-week old newborns,” “participants included infants ages 5 months to 1 year,” or “this study involved children ages 6-12 years.”
 When possible, use a specific age or age range.

 Older adults vs. the elderly

-Use older adults or people over age X instead of the aged, elders, the elderly, or senior citizens.
+Use older adults, people over age X, or people age X to Y instead of the aged, elders, the elderly, or senior citizens.
 The word adult affirms agency and personhood, as does person-first language.
 When possible, use a specific age or age range.
-The only exception to this rule might be when referencing Tribes/American Indian/Alaska Natives, for which the term elders may be preferred and culturally appropriate.
+The only exception to this rule is when referencing Tribes/American Indian/Alaska Natives, for which the term elders may be preferred and culturally appropriate.